JuliaStolova/Snake/README.md

 * Orange square - a super fruit

 Mechanics:
-* An apple gives you +1 lenght
+* An apple gives you +1 length
-* A spike deals you 1 damage, you loose 1 lenght
+* A spike deals 1 damage, causing you to lose 1 length
-* A super fruit gives you +3 lenght
+* A super fruit gives you +3 length
-* Walls and snake itself is an obstacle, it kills you instantly
+* The walls and the snake itself are obstacles — they kill you instantly upon collision